opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 id
     Open Civic Data-style id in the format ``ocd-candidateselection/{{uuid}}``.

-candidates
+candidacy_ids
     **repeated**
-    Lists each ``Candidate`` associated with the ballot selection.
-The number of candidates is unbounded in cases where the ballot selection is for a ticket, e.g. "President/Vice President", "Governor/Lt Governor".
-Has the following properties:
+    Lists each identifier of a ``Candidacy`` associated with the ballot selection.
+Requires at least one ``candidacy_id``, but the number of candidates is unbounded in cases where the ballot selection is for a ticket, e.g. "President/Vice President", "Governor/Lt Governor".

-        candidate_id
-            References the ``Candidate``.

-        post_id
-            References the ``Post`` that represents the public office for which the candidate is competing.

 endorsement_party_ids
     **optional**